The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

-Note further that if $A_{q_0}$ is synchronizing at level $m$ for some integer $m$, then there is a least integer $k$ so that $A_{q_0}$ is synchronizing at level $k$, so we say $A_{q_0}$ \emph{synchronizes at level $k$}.
-Observe also that if $A_{q_0}$ synchronizes at level $n$ for some integer $n$, then there is some $m\leqslant n$ so that $\Core(A)$ synchronizes at level $m$.
+\begin{remark} Note that for a strongly synchronizing transducer and an input letter $x$ that can be read from a state in $\Core(A_{p_0})$, there is a unique state $q$ of $\Core(A_{p_0})$ which satisfies $\pi_A(x,q)=q$.

+The reader may easily verify that if is another strongly synchronizing transducer with $\Core(A_{p_0})$ strongly isomorphic to $\Core(B_{q_0})$, then this strong isomorphism of the cores is unique. \end{remark}

-\begin{theorem} Let $\Mnr$ be the set of all endomorphisms $\tau:\CCnr\to\CCnr$ which are representable by synchonizing transducers with all outputs finite.
-The set $\Mnr$ forms a monoid under composition of maps. \end{theorem} \begin{proof} First observe that if $\phi,\rho$ are two endomorphisms of $\CCnr$ that are representable by synchronizing transducers then these transducers are $\omega$-equivalent to finite transducers, since the core of each of these transducers is finite, and one can only visit finitely many states on directed paths in these transducers from the initial states to the cores (else these automata would admit accessible cycles containing states outside of their core states, which would violate the synchronizing condition).
-Therefore, we will assume in the remainder of this argument that we have two initial transducers $A$ and $B$ representing the maps $\phi$ and $\rho$ respectively, which are minimal and synchronizing, and so finite.
+\begin{theorem} Let $\Mnr$ be the set of all endomorphisms $\tau:\CCnr\to\CCnr$ which are representable by strongly synchonizing transducers with all outputs finite.
+The set $\Mnr$ forms a monoid under composition of maps. \end{theorem} \begin{proof} First observe that if $\phi,\rho$ are two endomorphisms of $\CCnr$ that are representable by strongly synchronizing transducers then these transducers are $\omega$-equivalent to finite transducers, since the core of each of these transducers is finite, and one can only visit finitely many states on directed paths in these transducers from the initial states to the cores (else these transducers would admit accessible cycles containing states outside of their core states, which would violate the strong synchronizing condition).
+Therefore, we will assume in the remainder of this argument that we have two initial transducers $A$ and $B$ representing the maps $\phi$ and $\rho$ respectively, which are minimal and strongly synchronizing, and so finite.
 We will denote the output and transition functions of these transducers as $\lambda_A,\lambda_B,\pi_A,$ and $\pi_B$ in the obvious fashion.

-It follows similarly to the arguments given in \cite{GNSenglish} that the composition of two endomorphisms $\phi$ and $\rho$ in $\Mnr$ can be represented by a minimal finite transducer with set of states given as a subset of the product sets of the states of $A$ and $B$, and with all outputs finite, and we follow the construction there to form this product and pass to its minimised equivalent transducer (this will require us only to remove some states, and possibly to finitely modify some outputs to remove states of incomplete response, for the remaining transitions).
+We follow the direct product construction in \cite{GNSenglish} of the composition of two endomorphisms $\phi$ and $\rho$ in $\Mnr$, to show the result can be represented by a finite transducer with set of states given as the product sets of the states of $A$ and $B$, and with all outputs finite.
+From the general product, we pass to its minimised equivalent transducer following this outline: first we may need to remove some inaccessible states, secondly, we might need to modify some (finite) outputs to remove states of incomplete response, and thirdly, we may need to identify some equivalent states (which can be seen as restricting futher within the set of direct-product states).

-We claim that the resulting transducer $C$ is also synchronizing.
+We claim that the resulting transducer $C$ is also strongly synchronizing.